 Review and adjust the timetable monthly.
 As weak topics improve, redistribute time to other areas.
 For comprehensive past paper practice strategies, integrate full timed papers from August onwards.

-Ancourage Academy's Sec 4 E-Maths programme uses diagnostic data to create individualised revision plans — book a free trial class (usually $18) for an assessment of your child's topic-level strengths and gaps.
+Ancourage Academy's Sec 4 E-Maths programme uses diagnostic data to create individualised revision plans — book a trial class (usually $18) for an assessment of your child's topic-level strengths and gaps.

 Common Questions About E-Maths Topic Weightage